Sure Dividend

 Accordingly, depreciation is a significant expense on the income statements of these investment vehicles.
 While depreciation is a real expense, it is not a cash expense.

-Depreciation is important because, over time, it accounts for the up-front capital expenditures needed to create value in a real asset; however, it is not an expense that should be considered for the purpose of calculating dividend safety or the probability that a REIT defaults on its debt.
+However, it is not an expense that should be considered for the purpose of calculating dividend safety or the probability that a REIT defaults on its debt.

 Also, depreciation can vary over time.
 In a conventional straight-line depreciation scheme, more depreciation is recorded (on an absolute dollar basis) at the beginning of an asset’s useful life.
-The fluctuations in depreciation expense over time means that assessing the valuation of a REIT using net income (as the traditional price-to-earnings ratio does) is not a meaningful strategy.

 So how should an intelligent security analyst account for the real economic earnings of a REIT?